alessiofontanarossa/Deep-Learning-Tutorials/README.md

-# Neural-Networks-Tutorials
+# Neural Networks tutorials

-This repository contains a notebook with basic applications of neural networks.
-The main sections are:
+This repository contains a set of notebooks with basic applications of neural networks, both with PyTorch and Keras/TensorFlow, to illustrate the use of these libraries.
+The PyTorch notebooks, which start with (PT), are more complete; instead the TensorFlow notebooks (TF) are taken from the [Coursera specialization](https://www.coursera.org/professional-certificates/ibm-deep-learning-with-pytorch-keras-tensorflow).

+The content of the notebooks is as follows:

+TO BE UPDATED
 - Classical ML:
   - Linear Regression:
     - Optimal values (normal equation) by hand;